tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 For the latest list of the supported Amazon Lex AWS regions, slack out to students [the link of the AWS Region Table for all AWS global infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
 We will use `US West (Oregon)` for running the examples.

-Slack out the [Amazon Lex Pricing policies](https://aws.amazon.com/lex/pricing/), remind students that from the date they get started with Amazon Lex, they can process up to 10,000 text requests and 5,000 speech requests per month for free for the first year. **Note:** This is subject to change, so they should verify the pricing structure using the link above.
+Slack out the [Amazon Lex Pricing policies](https://aws.amazon.com/lex/pricing/).
+Remind students that from the date they get started with Amazon Lex, they can process up to 10,000 text requests and 5,000 speech requests per month for free for the first year. **Note:** This is subject to change, so they should verify the pricing structure using the link above.

 Close the presentation and open the AWS Management Console, explain to students that now you will create an Amazon Lex bot that will assist users to split a bill between a given number of people.